CodefroesPuc/learningOpencv3/docs/exercises3.md

 @snippet ./Cap3/exercises3.cpp 3a
 2. Can you multiply them together directly?
 If not, why not?
 @snippet ./Cap3/exercises3.cpp 3b
+  It works the same way and for the same reason.
+The values are right, but as the result is a vector, we don't have the information if it is a line or column vector.
 3. Try type-casting the vector object to a 3x1 matrix, using the `cv::Mat<>` template.
 What happens now?
 @snippet ./Cap3/exercises3.cpp 3c
-It simply works, the vector becomes a matrix, so it can be multiplied by another one doing:
+It simply works, the vector becomes a matrix, so it can be multiplied by another one doing (inner dimensions do agree):
 @snippet ./Cap3/exercises3.cpp 3c2
+Now the result is correct as we got a 3x1 matrix (or column vector).